ioos/bio_data_guide/Standardizing Marine Biological Data/docs/02-Salmon-Ocean-Data.md

 ## measurementOrFact
-To convert all your measurements or facts from your normal format to Darwin Core you essentially need to put all your measurements into one column called measurementType and a corresponding column called MeasurementValue.
+To convert all your measurements or facts from your normal format to Darwin Core you essentially need to put all your measurements into one column called measurementType and a corresponding column called measurementValue.
 This standardizes the column names are in the `measurementOrFact` table.
 There are a number of predefined `measurementType`s listed on the [NERC](https://www.bodc.ac.uk/resources/vocabularies/) database that should be used where possible.
 I found it difficult to navigate this page to find the correct `measurementType`.

 Here I convert length, and weight measurements that relate to an event and an occurrence and call those `measurementTypes` as `length` and `weight`.